 So why do people use unofficial app stores?

 Users may also turn to unofficial app stores to get around geographical restrictions of content.
 Often, developers only release apps or other media to select regions initially.
 This means that people living in other locations must wait months to access the content.
 For example when events like Game of Thrones’ final season or the release of Marvel’s Avengers: Endgame earlier this year made it extremely important for people to access content as it was released to avoid spoilers and stay up-to-date with the latest cultural phenomena.

-The third reason is simply because it is the only way that users can access the content.
+The third reason is simply that it is the only way that users can access the content.
 In 2018, Fortnite, the hugely popular online video game announced that it would be made available for download to Android devices but with a catch.
 Instead of downloading via Google Play Store, users would need to sideload the game’s .apk file from developer Epic Games’ website.
 In situations like this, users potentially leave themselves vulnerable to compromise.

 Source: Epic Games

-As enterprise mobility increases and over 80% of worker tasks are expected to take place on mobile by 2020, it is crucial that every employee device and the data it accesses is secured.
+As enterprise mobility increases and over 80% of worker tasks are expected to take place on mobile by 2021, it is crucial that every employee device and the data it accesses is secured.
 But with the increased use of sideloading and so many of us using our mobile devices for personal as well as professional business, it is easy to see how a seemingly simple act like downloading a free version of a game or streaming the latest episode of our favorite TV show could have serious consequences for the safety of our personal as well as corporate data.
 Corrata can help secure mobile devices from threats arising from third-party app downloads.
 Learn more about our easy security app.